-- Q1: As a takaful operator, I provide facilities/services (free office space and utilities) to my agents and brokers for which there is no consideration for the supply.
-What is the GST treatment on these free facilities/services? - A1: Such supplies by the takaful operator will not be subject to GST since there is no consideration received.
-Similar GST rules will apply if those services are supplied by conventional insurance companies. - Q2: I employ a loss adjuster who assesses the losses of my company's insurance claims.
-What is the GST treatment on my employee's services? - A2: Such a supply will not be subject to GST since the person supplying the services is your employee. - Q3: What is the GST treatment on insurance policies sold by way of telephone sales services? - A3: General insurance policies will be standard rated while life insurance policies will be exempt irrespective of whether they are sold by conventional methods, through telephone sales or online.
-However, if the marketer at the call centre is remunerated by way of commission or flat rate fee, he is required to register for GST if his past taxable turnover for the period of twelve months has exceeded the threshold or the future taxable turnover is expected to reach the threshold. - Q4: In the course of selling insurance, some agents or brokers provide non-financial services such as advice on risk-control programs, insurance evaluation and financial or estate planning, are these services subject to GST?
+Q37: As a takaful operator, I provide facilities/services (free office space and utilities) to my agents and brokers for which there is no consideration for the supply.
+What is the GST treatment on these free facilities/services?

+A37: Such supplies by the takaful operator will not be subject to GST since there is no consideration received.
+Similar GST rules will apply if those services are supplied by conventional insurance companies.

+Q38: I employ a loss adjuster who assesses the losses of my company's insurance claims.
+What is the GST treatment on my employee's services?

+A38: Such a supply will not be subject to GST since the person supplying the services is your employee.

+Q39: What is the GST treatment on insurance policies sold by way of telephone sales services?

+A39: General insurance policies will be standard rated while life insurance policies will be exempt irrespective of whether they are sold by conventional methods, through telephone sales or online.
+However, if the marketer at the call centre is remunerated by way of commission or flat rate fee, he is required to register for GST if his past taxable turnover for the period of twelve months has exceeded the threshold or the future taxable turnover is expected to reach the threshold.

+Q40: In the course of selling insurance, some agents or brokers provide nonfinancial services such as advice on risk-control programs, insurance evaluation and financial or estate planning, are these services subject to GST?

-- A4: If non-financial services are provided by an insurance agent or broker for which there is a consideration for the services supplied, such services are subject to GST at a standard rate.
-However, if there is no consideration for the services then there will no GST charged accordingly. - Q5: What is the GST treatment on intermediary insurance services provided by insurance agents or brokers to a non-resident principal (insurer/takaful operator)? - A5: Financial services provided by an insurance agent or broker to a non-resident insurer/takaful operator are zero-rated. - Q6: What are the GST implications on expenses such as travelling and accommodation expenses incurred in the course of investigating an insurance claim by the insurer/takaful operator's employee? - A6: The insurer/takaful operator will have to pay GST on those expenses and subsequently claim GST incurred on input.
+A40: If non-financial services are provided by an insurance agent or broker for which there is a consideration for the services supplied, such services are subject to GST at a standard rate.
+However, if there is no consideration for the services then there will no GST charged accordingly.

+Q41: What is the GST treatment on intermediary insurance services performed in Malaysia by insurance agents or brokers for a non-resident principal (insurer/takaful operator)?

+A41: The services is a taxable supply and subject to GST at a standard rate.

+- Q42: What are the GST implications on expenses such as travelling and accommodation expenses incurred in the course of investigating an insurance claim by the insurer/takaful operator's employee? - A42: The insurer/takaful operator will have to pay GST on those expenses and subsequently claim GST incurred on input.

-70. Fees and Commissions by agents and brokers
+Fees and Commissions by Agents and Brokers